Fraunhofer Institute for Manufacturing Technology and Advanced Materials IFAM

 JEC World 2026

 The automation and production technology experts from Fraunhofer IFAM in Stade will be presenting their latest R&D results in the fields of assembly technologies, joining technologies, and integrated production systems at the Composites United e.V. joint booth at JEC WORLD 2026 in Paris from March 10 to 12.
-Colleagues from the training center will also be at the trade fair to present certified training courses in adhesive and fiber composite technology that comply with DIN 35255 standards.
-The training programs ensure qualification for technology transfer and are tailored to all company levels.
+In addition, colleagues from the Fraunhofer IFAM training center in Bremen will also be at the trade fair to present certified training courses in the field of adhesive and fiber composite technology (in accordance with the new DIN 35255 standard).

 more info